Oni22/nxpress/README.md

 After you setup your string resources you can generate them via the command:

 ```
-flutter pug run nxpress:str
+flutter pug run nxpress:build
 ```

-This command merges all your nx files of your string namespace to a single dart file named ***nxstrings.dart***.
+This command merges all your nx files of your string resources to a single dart file named ***nxstrings.dart***.

 # Using in Code